AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 - ❌ No audit record is produced in local log files or the console output of the CAP runtime for any audit entries.
 - ❌ Sensitive data (e.g., credit card numbers) is not masked or protected in output.

 ## 🛡️ 4.
-Remediation:
+Remediation
-To address the identified vulnerabilities and data privacy risks, this section implements SAP CAP's built-in security controls through:
+To address the identified vulnerabilities and data privacy risks, this section implements CAP's built-in security controls through:
   1. **Personal Data Annotation** - Explicitly tags sensitive fields for GDPR compliance.
   2. **Automated Audit Logging** - Tracks all access to protected data with @cap-js/audit-logging.
   3. **Fine-Grained Access Control** - Limits customer data visibility by user role.

 ### Step 1: Add Audit Logging Dependency

-- Action : Add the @cap-js/audit-logging plugin to your project
+- Action : Add the @cap-js/audit-logging plugin to your project.

 ```
 npm install @cap-js/audit-logging
 ```
 - Result:
   - ✅ **Updates package.json** – The @cap-js/audit-logging dependency is automatically added to your project’s [package.json](./package.json) file.
-  - ✅ **Enables Automatic Audit Logging** – for every entity or field annotated with @PersonalData; all access and modifications are captured in real time..
+  - ✅ **Enables Automatic Audit Logging** – For every entity or field annotated with @PersonalData, all access and modifications are captured in real time.
   - ✅ **Tracks CRUD Operations** – Create, Read, Update, Delete on annotated data are fully traced.
   - ✅ **Generates GDPR-Compliant Audit Trails** – Logs are formatted to meet regulatory requirements, simplifying compliance reporting.